BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <h4>LEAD FLIGHT ATTENDANT</h4>
 <p>That's not even the same airline!
 But, I'll see what I can do.</p>
 </div>
 <p>The plane docks with the terminal.
-Flight attendant #1 opens the door.
+Flight attendant #1 opens the cabin door.
 Thistle shoots out of the opening, running down the corridor.</p>
 <h2>MATCH CUT TO:</h2>
 <h3>INT.
 F.U.R.S. - DAY</h3>
 <div class="dialogue">